networknt/light-proxy/docs/content/tutorial/index.md

 cd ~/networknt
 git clone git@github.com:networknt/light-example-4j.git
 ```
-In order to start three instance with different http port, we need to update server.yml which
+In order to start three instances with different http ports, we need to update server.yml which
-is located at light-proxy-backend/src/resources/config folder before each start.
+is located at light-proxy-backend/src/main/resources/config folder before each start.
 The following
 is the default one generated based on the config.json file.
 As you can see, http is disabled
 and https is enabled and listen to 8443 port.
 Let's enable http and disable https and change
 http port from 8080 to 8081.